 It’s worth it to call your airline to assess if you can build a custom meal for a small fee – or pick the vegetarian option and avoid the grain and dairy components, filling the holes with the Whole30 snacks you brought with you.

-Staying at Hotels on the Whole30
+Tips for staying at Hotels on the Whole30

 Hotels on the Whole30 are easy enough — especially if you can book a room with a kitchenette.
-If a full kitchenette isn’t available, call the hotel to request a room with at least a mini-fridge to store Whole30 grab and go foods like fruits, vegetables, and nuts — which you can easily pop out and grab from a local grocery store.
+If a full kitchenette isn’t available, call the hotel to request a room with at least a mini-fridge to store Whole30 grab-and-go foods like fruits, vegetables, and nuts — which you can easily pop out and grab from a local grocery store.

-You can even make baked potatoes in the microwave, which is a Whole30 on the go option if your hotel room has one available.
+You can even make baked potatoes in the microwave, which is a Whole30 on-the-go option if your hotel room has one available.

 Staying with Friends and Family on the Whole30